Overk1lls/graphql-app-ui/README.md

-# Getting Started with Create React App
+# GraphQL Pet UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This is the front-end part of the full-stack application.
+There you can check the [back-end side](https://github.com/Overk1lls/nestjs-graphql-pet).\
+This is an educational project to test the skills in React, GraphQL, Apollo, NestJS.

 ## Available Scripts